AdguardTeam/AdguardFilters/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Use `<details> </details>` tag to hide screenshots under the spoiler;

-**2.** Describe the issue extensively unless it is absolutely clear from the screenshot what the problem is;
+**2.** Describe the issue in detail until it is absolutely clear from the screenshot what the problem is;

 You can also indicate any other information that you think the developers should know.